Online and Blended Classes

 Online “web-conference style” courses meet at a designated time and students are required to be present online, live at that time.

 Blended classes are part online, part on-campus and give a little more flexibility than campus only classes but add the benefit of meeting with your instructor in-person also.
-Scheduled in-person portion of class will follow physical space guidelines on campus.
+Scheduled face-to-face portion of class will follow physical space guidelines on campus.

 Students Enrolling in Online and/or Blended Classes for the First Time